department-of-veterans-affairs/va.gov-team/products/health-care/foreign-medical-program/10-7959f-1/research/users/research-report.md

 Recruitment criteria

-Our intended audience for this research was Veterans who are eligible for FMP.
+The intended audience for this research was Veterans who are eligible for FMP.
 We placed additional emphasis on expats due to the nature of the program.

 We talked to 13 participants.
 Two were excluded from analysis for a total of 11 participants.